 We are Dave & Theresa, blessed parents of six (plus one) wonderful children and newbie farmers though Theresa grew up on a cattle farm.
 (The one has passed on before us to her eternal rest and we are grateful to have her watching over our bumbling progress here below.)
-After a good number of prodigal years spent pursuing Dave's 'higher education,' including time in Edmonton and a decade in the Ottawa area, we returned a few years ago, back to our families and our Alberta roots.
+After a good number of prodigal years spent pursuing Dave's 'higher education,' including time in Edmonton and over a decade in the Ottawa area, we returned a few years ago, back to our families and our Alberta roots.
 We've had a variety of animals for a number of years now, and after years of hobby gardening we are trying our hand at Market Gardening.
-We are excited to be entering into our second year of production on our still fairly new farmstead this year.
+We are excited to be entering into our third year of production on our still fairly new farmstead this year.
 Dave's focus is on the plants, while Theresa stays busy as 'mama to them all' -- animals, kids, and of course beloved hubby.

 We are blessed to own 106 beautiful acres bordering the west bank of the meandering Dogpound Creek.
 In 2021 we started with a blank slate of cultivated land along with around forty acres of well-preserved native brush and vegetation down in the flood plain of the creek.
 Starting in March, we built a house and shop, and moved in in the fall.
 We continue to be a work very much in progress, developing shelter belts, an orchard, and vegetable gardens, as well as a hay field and pastures for our little flock of sheep and herd of cows.